DavidButterfield/SCST-Usermode-Adaptation/README.md

    [https://sourceforge.net/projects/scst](https://sourceforge.net/projects/scst "SCST svn -r7105")
    /scst and /iscsi-scst at svn -r7105.
  + A little work would be required to run on architectures other than x86
- + Possibly even less work would be needed to run on non-Linux POSIX systems with gcc and libraries
+ + Possibly even less work would be needed to run on non-Linux POSIX systems having gcc and the libraries
  + It shouldn't matter much, but I have only tested with these:
 	- Linux 3.13.0-101-generic #148-Ubuntu SMP x86_64
 	- Linux 4.4.0-70-generic    #91-Ubuntu SMP x86_64 GNU/Linux